dmilotz/Random-Cat-Picker/README.md

 Swipe right on the cats you like and swipe left on the poor kitties you want to forget.

 Tap on the saved cats button to view a list of all the cats you've liked.
+### Known Issues

+Swiping up quickly can cause the UI to not update.

 ### Prerequisites
 ios 16+